New critical race theory laws have teachers scared, confused and self-censoring

 In Florida, rules approved by the state board of education that are otherwise open to interpretation include one clear directive: Schools may not teach the “1619 Project,” a set of essays and a book developed by the New York Times that argues slavery was central to America’s founding.

-Pinellas County history teacher Brandt Robinson, who had spoken at a school board meeting about these issues, was accused by a parent of violating the law because his syllabus included the book, “Becoming Black Americans: 1619 to the Present.”
+Pinellas County history teacher Brandt Robinson, who had spoken at a school board meeting about these issues, was accused by a parent of violating the law because his syllabus included a book about Black Americans that referenced the year 1619.
 The parent lost her appeal.

 “Here is a woman who didn’t know what she didn’t know,” Robinson said.